-We are furnishing proxy materials including this proxy statement and our 2017 Annual Report to Shareholders, which includes our Annual Report on Form 10-K for the year ended December 31, 2017 ("Annual Report"), to each shareholder by providing access to such documents on the Internet instead of mailing printed copies unless you previously requested to receive these materials by mail or e-mail.
-On or about March 23, 2018, we mailed to our shareholders who have not previously requested to receive these materials by mail or e-mail a "Notice of Internet Availability of Proxy Materials" ("Notice") containing instructions on how to access and review this proxy statement and our Annual Report and how to submit your vote on the Internet or by telephone.
+We are furnishing proxy materials including this proxy statement and our 2018 Annual Report to Shareholders, which includes our Annual Report on Form 10-K for the year ended December 31, 2018 ("Annual Report"), to each shareholder by providing access to such documents on the Internet.
+On or about March 22, 2019, we mailed to our shareholders a "Notice of Internet Availability of Proxy Materials" ("Notice") containing instructions on how to access and review this proxy statement and our Annual Report and how to submit your vote on the Internet or by telephone.
 You cannot vote by marking the Notice and returning it.
-If you received the Notice by mail, you will not automatically receive a printed copy of our proxy materials or Annual Report unless you follow the instructions for requesting these materials included in the Notice.
+If you received the Notice, you will not automatically receive a printed copy of our proxy materials or Annual Report unless you follow the instructions for requesting these materials included in the Notice.
+This section does not apply if you previously requested to receive these materials by mail.